 - Your plan's List of Covered Drugs (Formulary).
 To keep things simple, we call this the "Drug List." - This Drug List explains which drugs are covered for you. - It also explains which of the "cost sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of your Drug List, call Member Services.
-Phone numbers are printed on the back cover of this booklet. - Chapter 3 of this booklet.
+Phone numbers are printed on the back cover of this booklet.
+You can also find the Drug List on our website at www.anthem.com/ca. The Drug List on the website is always the most current. - Chapter 3 of this booklet.
 Chapter 3 gives the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
 Chapter 3 also explains which types of prescription drugs are not covered by your plan. - Your plan's Pharmacy Directory.
 In most situations, you must use a network pharmacy to get your covered drugs.
 See Chapter 3 for the details.
 The Pharmacy Directory has a list of pharmacies in your plan's network.
 It also explains which pharmacies in our network can give you a long-term supply of a drug, such as filling a prescription for a three-month's supply.